Social Media Localization: The Thorough Guide

 For instance, YouTube, Facebook, Reddit, Twitter, and Instagram are the top social media platforms in Australia.

-But in Germany, only YouTube and Facebook make it to the list of the top social media sites.
+However, in Germany, only YouTube and Facebook make it to the top social media sites list.

 Similarly, WeChat dominates the Chinese market, while VKontakte (VK) is popular in Russia.